matkoch/matkoch.github.io/_posts/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet.md

 ![PowerShell Support in JetBrains Rider](/assets/images/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet/language-support.gif){:width="700px" .shadow}

 Even though the plugins helped a lot, honestly, I can't say that I really enjoyed maintaining the setup scripts.
-I've **never felt familiar with the code** after coming back, and there were plenty of stupid and surprising issues, like [missing parentheses](https://github.com/nuke-build/nuke/pull/28) or [crashes if IE wasn't started once](https://github.com/nuke-build/nuke/issues/11).
+I've **never felt familiar with the code** after coming back, and there were plenty of stupid and surprising issues, like [missing parentheses](https://github.com/nuke-build/nuke/pull/28) or [crashes if IE wasn't started once before](https://github.com/nuke-build/nuke/issues/11).

 ## Unification with Global Tools